TimeDelta/learning-to-learn/README.md

 Example: `trainer_freeze_cycle = decoder,encoder+fitness,icnn,all` spends one epoch on decoder-only updates, the next on encoder+predictor, the third on the convex ICNN head, and the fourth on a full joint update before repeating.
 - `trainer_freeze_verbose = true` prints the active phase whenever it changes so you can correlate empty-graph spikes with a specific training slice.
 These phases are also logged to MLflow via the `trainer_module_active_*` metrics and the `active_modules=...` suffix in trainer log lines.
+- `trainer_attr_type_mismatch_skips` tracks how many nodes in that epoch skipped teacher-forced attribute/name/value supervision because the decoder predicted the wrong node type compared to the teacher graph’s `node_types`.
+When this value spikes, the attr-name RNN is being asked to learn for nodes whose op kind is already incorrect, so the trainer withholds the loss to avoid corrupting the schema-specific vocab; lowering it indicates the decoder is matching operator kinds before emitting attributes.

 Leaving the cycle unset defaults to a balanced round-robin across whatever modules exist in the current guide.
 The teacher-forcing refresh temporarily unfreezes all heads so the auxiliary rehearsal can update the entire stack regardless of the main-cycle state.